 A very rich and passionate discussion followed.
 Joyce Many had concerns about the Ed.
 S. and the Ph.
 D. for top tier level of certificates.

-The wording on the career ladder is on hold for now.
+The wording on the PSC career ladder plan is on hold for now.

 Angela indicated that the PSC Is willing to hear from the group about concerns in these areas.